 Why Android Users Need a VPN

-VPN on Android is indispensable for mobile safety and privacy.
+VPN on Android is important for mobile safety and privacy.

 A computer VPN does the same as a mobile VPN — but it is more secure.